percona/pmm-doc/docs/using/backup.md

 - `pmm-agent` has read/write permissions to the `/var/lib/mysql` directory.

-- The following packages are installed.
+- The latest versions of the following packages are installed.
 They should be included in the `$PATH` environment variable:

     - [`xtrabackup`][PERCONA_XTRABACKUP], which includes: